-- 1. By participating at a show, show organisers, judges, exhibitors, owners and handlers agree that they will unconditionally submit themselves and the persons accompanying them to the "Rules for Conduct of Shows" and, as regards veterinary matters and drug misuse, to the relevant ECAHO Veterinary Regulations and ECAHO Rules for Medication Control.
+1. By participating at a show, show organisers, judges, exhibitors, owners and handlers agree that they will unconditionally submit themselves and the persons assisting and accompanying them to the "Rules for Conduct of Shows" and, as regards veterinary matters and drug misuse, to the relevant ECAHO Veterinary Regulations and ECAHO Rules for Medication Control.
 The accompanying persons include e.g. trainers or persons representing the show organizer as well as assistants of any of those persons.
 They will accept the jurisdiction of the Disciplinary Committee (DC), the Standing Disciplinary Committee (SDC) and the ECAHO Appeals Committee (EAC).
-Show organisers are not permitted to introduce rules which are in conflict with the EAHSC "Rules for Conduct of Shows".

 The person who has signed the entry form will be considered to be the person responsible for the horse in question.
-These Rules will be interpreted when necessary under the provisions of the laws of Switzerland. - 2.
-Horses must be accompanied at the show by a horse passport containing all vaccination records.
-Those horses coming from a country that does not issue a passport, must be accompanied by an official Registration document which includes a graphic description and all vaccination records.
-If, when a horse attends a show, it's passport is at the Registry for any reason, then a letter from the registrar attesting to this must be provided along with a photo-copy of the passport, including the description and the vaccination records.
+These Rules will be interpreted when necessary under the provisions of the laws of Switzerland.